CEED/Laghos/tests/REGRESSIONTEST.md

 How to run the tests on LC

+1. Make sure your user branch is up-to-date with any recent rom-dev commits and do a git merge if necessary.
+Otherwise, your tests will most likely fail.
-1. sbatch tests/runRegressionTests.sh (if in the base directory) or sbatch runRegressionTests.sh (if in the tests directory). make clean-regtest, make clean, make, and make merge will be run automatically.
+2. sbatch tests/runRegressionTests.sh (if in the base directory) or sbatch runRegressionTests.sh (if in the tests directory). make clean-regtest, make clean, make, and make merge will be run automatically.
 The baseline branch will be git cloned and rebuilt each time the script is called.
 The different tests will automatically run in parallel (can not be turned off).
 Look below for test options.
-2. The slurm output file will be stored in sbatch.log in the directory you ran the previous command from.
+3. The slurm output file will be stored in sbatch.log in the directory you ran the previous command from.
-3. Test commands/logs are stored in tests/results.
+4. Test commands/logs are stored in tests/results.
 Each run's data is in it's own directory in run and tests/Laghos/run.
-4. To find the particular error and where it occurred, scroll to the bottom of each test file.
+5. To find the particular error and where it occurred, scroll to the bottom of each test file.
 You can then look through the data files in Laghos/run and Laghos/run/tests/run to see what went wrong with each individual test and to compare the numerical values yourself.
 Use -f to avoid online-non-romhr failing commands being overwritten by the subsequent romhr test command.
-5. To erase the regression test data, run from the base directory: make clean-regtest
+6. To erase the regression test data, run from the base directory: make clean-regtest

 How to run the tests on MAC

+1. Follow step 1 above.
-1. ./tests/runRegressionTests.sh (if in the base directory) or ./runRegressionTests.sh (if in the tests directory).
+2. ./tests/runRegressionTests.sh (if in the base directory) or ./runRegressionTests.sh (if in the tests directory).
 Look below for test options.
-2. Follow steps 2-5 from the instructions above.
+3. Follow steps 4-6 from the instructions above.

 How to add a non-time-windowing test